 This also means that small producers often don't have available for Ontario the very large quantities that could enable the expensive marketing campaign to be cost effective.
 They therefore place their products with agents like us who can promote them for purchase through other channels.

-You will be able to drink and taste them at restaurants and events.
-Sommeliers at many fine restaurants purchase these wines because they appreciate their quality, value, and relative exclusivity when compared to wines that are widely available.
-You may also purchase these wines by the case.
+Sommeliers at many fine restaurants purchase these wines, known as Consignment wines, through us because they appreciate their quality, value, and relative exclusivity when compared to wines that are widely available.

 - You had it at a restaurant and you really like it!